RussellShire/php-number-guessing-game/README.md

 # Optional To-Do:

 - Currently running in terminal, rewrite for browser
+- Handle if the number of high guesses is the same as the number of low guesses
 - Give hints, ie. 'it's higher than your last guess'
 - Customise responses depending on incorrect responses ie. 'oof, that was close', or 'you were miles off!'